derrix060/MutationTestingPresentation/README.md

 # Mutation Testing Presentation

 This repository shows one example of mutation test, compare with code coverage metric and finish with a question: [Is the code perfect?](#is-the-code-perfect).
-It also shows how to install the complete enviroment to run this example from scratch.
+It also shows how to install the complete environment to run this example from scratch.

 ## Contents